faithByte/HPC-Cluster/README.md

 # HPC Cluster

-This project automates the setup of an HPC cluster using Ansible.
+An Ansible-powered project that automates the creation of a fully functional HPC cluster — from bare nodes to parallel-ready in minutes.

 ## Requirements